-- (a) the designing, building, installation, testing, commissioning and setting up of equipment and plant; - (b) site preparation; and - (c) other incidental services. - 3.
-This Act shall apply to payment due for all goods, works, and services procured by the national government, county governments and private entities.

-Application of the Act.
+- (a) the designing, building, installation, testing, commissioning and setting up of equipment and plant;

+- (b) site preparation; and

+- (c) other incidental services.

+3. This Act shall apply to payment due for goods, works, and services procured by private entities, the national government, county governments and any other entity specified as a public entity under section 2 of the Public Procurement and Asset Disposal Act.

-4. (1) A procuring entity shall pay a supplier by the prescribed payment date.
+4. (1) A procuring entity shall pay to a supplier payment for the delivery of goods, works or services on the due date.